ros-controls/joss_paper/paper.md

 A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience In recent years the Robotics Operating System [@288] (ROS) has become the 'de facto' standard framework for the development of software in robotics.
 The idea of `ros_control` originates from the `pr2_controller_manager` framework with some ideas borrowed from OROCOS and serves for implementing and managing robot controllers with focus on both `real-time performance` and `sharing of controllers` in a robot-agnostic way.
-The clear, modular design of `ros_control` makes it ideal for both research and industrial use and has indeed seen many of such applications to day. `ros_control` is out-of-the-box compatible with 3rd party software such as `MoveIt!` [@moveit],  the `ROS navigation stack`, Gazebo[@koenig2004design] and others.
+The clear, modular design of `ros_control` makes it ideal for both research and industrial use and has indeed seen many such applications to date. `ros_control` is out-of-the-box compatible with 3rd party software such as `MoveIt!` [@moveit],  the `ROS navigation stack`, Gazebo[@koenig2004design] and others.

-The backbone of the framework is the Hardware Abstraction Layer, which serves as a bridge between different simulated and real robots.
+The backbone of the framework is the Hardware Abstraction Layer, which serves as a bridge to different simulated and real robots.
 This abstraction is provided by the `hardware_interface::RobotHW` class, specific robot implementations have to inherit from this class.
-Instances of this class are then used to access the robot without directly exposing hardware access to controllers and some low-level sensors.
+Instances of this class are then used to interface the robot hardware (including some low-level sensors) to higher-level controllers.
+This allows higher-level controllers to be hardware-agnostic and easily shareable.

 There is a possibility for composing already implemented `RobotHW` instances through the `CombinedRobotHW` class.
-The latter is ideal for constructing control systems for robots where parts come from different suppliers, each supplying their own specific `RobotHW`.
+The latter is ideal for constructing control systems for robots where parts come from different suppliers, each supplying their own specific `RobotHW` instance.
 The rest of the `hardware_interface` package defines read-only or read-write typed joint and actuator interfaces for abstracting hardware away.
 Through these typed interfaces this abstraction enables easy introspection and increases maintainability.

 The `controller_manager` is responsible for managing the lifecycle of controllers, and hardware resources through the interfaces and handling resource conflicts between controllers.
 It provides a standard `ROS service`-based interface for controller lifecycle management and queries.

 Furthermore, `ros_control` ships software libraries addressing real-time ROS communication, transmissions and joint limits.
 The `realtime_tools` library adds utility classes handling ROS communications in a realtime-safe way.
 The `transmission_interface` package supplies classes implementing joint- and actuator-space conversions such as: simple reducer, four-bar linkage and differential transmissions.
 A declarative definition of transmissions is supported directly within the robot's URDF.
 The `joint_limits_interface` package contains data structures for representing joint limits, methods to populate them through URDF or yaml files and methods to enforce these limits. `control_toolbox` offers components useful when writing controllers: a PID controller class, smoothers, sine-wave and noise generators.

-The repository `ros_controllers` holds several ready-made controllers supporting the most common use-cases for manipulators, mobile- and humanoid robots.
+The repository `ros_controllers` holds several ready-made controllers supporting the most common use-cases for manipulators, mobile and humanoid robots, e.g. a `joint_trajectory_controller` is heavily used with position-controlled robots to interface with MoveIt!.

 Finally, `control_msgs` provides ROS messages used in most controllers offered in `ros_controllers`.

 # Robots using `ros_control`

-Being a mature framework `ros_control` is widely applied to both production and research platform robots.
+Being a mature framework, `ros_control` is widely applied to both production and research platform robots.
 A few examples where the control system is implemented with `ros_control` are:
 - PAL Robotics' humanoid, biped and mobile robots: REEM, REEM-C, PMB2, Tiago and Talos [@stasse2017talos]
 - NASA's humanoid and biped robots: Valkyrie & Robonaut [@hart2014robot, @badger2016ros]
 - Universal Robots' industrial arms: UR3, UR5 [@andersen2015optimizing]